 The posting of armed services units recommenced in 1966 with the Lavarack Army Barracks in Murray.
 Employment in the armed services increased by over 200%, to 2400, during the period of Australia's involvement in the Vietnam War.
 In 1976 the Townsville air force base was started, and a variety of tactical transport, engineering and combat units were added over the next 20 years.
 Over 500 RAAF personnel were based there in 2000.
-Government, administration and defence were the second highest employment sector, a position maintained in 2001.
-The main employment sectors measured in the 1976 and 2001 censuses for Townsville were:
+Government, administration and defence were the second highest employment sector (after wholesale and retail), a position maintained in 2001.
+In 2011 defence accounted for the highest employment sector.

 The tonnages moved at the port increased several-fold between 1976 and 1996:

 The inwards figures showed the growing importance of Townsville as a distribution centre for north Queensland.
 Townsville remains the third biggest port for imported tonnes in the state, after Brisbane and Gladstone.